KYLChiu/ExoticMonteCarloEngine/README.md

 # EMCE - Exotic Monte Carlo Engine
-Monte Carlo pricers for exotic derivaities in both Python / C++.
+Monte Carlo pricers for exotic derivatives in both Python / C++.
 The reason to code it up in two languages:
-* Both are languages commonly used in quantitative finance - implementing a solution in both languages provides a holistic way to learn the intracicies of both languages from bottom-up.
+* Both are languages commonly used in quantitative finance - implementing a solution in both languages provides a holistic way to learn the intracicies of both languages from bottom-up through comparison.
-* The languages themselves boast different benefits - Python (usually) provides a quicker and smoother development cycle where C++ provides the raw speed where there is demand for performance.
+* The languages themselves boast different benefits - Python allows for a quicker development cycle where C++ provides the raw speed where there is demand for performance.

 Contributions are *more* than welcome!